tahiri-lab/QSAR/paper/paper.md

 # Application and Results: QSAR Modeling in the Breastfeeding Context

-The **qsarKit** package has been specifically designed and applied to address a significant healthcare question: deliver a framework for the prediction of chemical transfer ratios from maternal plasma to breast milk, a crucial consideration for breastfeeding mothers' and infants' health.
+The **qsarKit** package has been specifically designed and applied to address a significant healthcare question: deliver a framework for the prediction of chemical transfer ratios from maternal plasma to breast milk (\autoref{pipeline}.a), a crucial consideration for breastfeeding mothers' and infants' health.
 This application underscores the importance of understanding and predicting the Milk-to-Plasma concentration ratio [@anderson2016], denoted as
 \begin{equation}\label{eq:mp_ratio}
 M/P_{ratio} = \frac{AUC_{milk}}{AUC_{plasma}}
 \end{equation}